Equivalence of Liouville measure and Gaussian free field: Introduction

-Let $D$ be a domain of $\R^2$ and let $h$ be a Gaussian free field with zero boundary conditions on $D$.
+Let $D\subset\C$ be a {bounded} domain and $h$ be a Gaussian free field with zero boundary condition (zero boundary GFF) on $D$.
+See \eqref{dirichlet prod} for its definition.
 We can use a regularization procedure to define an area measure on $D$:

-where $dz$ is Lebesgue measure on $D$, $h_\eps(z)$ is the mean value of $h$ on the circle~$\partial B(z,\epsilon)$ and the limit represents weak convergence in the space of measures on~$D$.
-The limit exists almost surely, at least if $\eps$ is restricted to powers of two \cite{KPZ}, and an alternative definition is provided in \cite{RhodesVargas, RV-EJP} using Kahane's theory of Gaussian multiplicative chaos.
-Note however that Kahane's theory only provides convergence in distribution and hence with that approach it is not immediately clear whether $h$ determines $\mu_h$.
-This problem was however resolved recently by Shamov \cite{Shamov}, so that the methods of \cite{KPZ, RhodesVargas, RV-EJP} all give equivalent ways of constructing $\mu_h$ from $h$.
-For a more recent, self-contained and elementary proof, the reader can also consult \cite{BerestyckiGMC}.
+where $dz$ is Lebesgue measure on $D$, $h_\eps(z)$ is the mean value of $h$ on the circle $\{w\in\C: |w-z|=\eps \}$.
+The limit represents weak convergence in the space of measures on~$D$, which exists in probability and is independent of the choice of regularization \cite{BerestyckiGMC}, \cite{Shamov}.
+In particular, $h$ determines $\mu_h$ almost surely.
+In fact the convergence is almost sure for the above circle averages if $\eps$ is restricted to powers of two \cite{KPZ} (more recently, the restriction to powers of two was removed in \cite{SheffieldWang}).

-Before taking the limit, it is clear that $ h_\epsilon $ and $ \mu_{h_\epsilon} $ determine each other.
-After taking the limit, $ \mu_h $ is clearly determined by $ h $, as noted above.
-But from \cite{KPZ} we know that $ \mu_h $ will almost surely assign full measure to the set of so-called $ \gamma $-thick points of $ h $ (see \cite{SheffieldGFF}).
-The (Euclidean) Hausdorff dimension of thick points has been computed in \cite{hu2010thick}, and is shown to be equal to $ 2-\frac{\gamma^2}{2} $, almost surely.
-So one may wonder whether $\mu_h$ still determines $h$, thus determining the quantum surface.
-The worry is that $\mu_h$ might only retain information about points which are in some sense exceptional for the field $h$.
-Fortunately, these points are sufficiently dense and together they contain enough information that we shall be able to determine the field $h$ from the measure $\mu_h$.
-Our first main result below states this in a very general way.

-Note that if $h = h_0 + g$, where $h_0$ is a Gaussian Free Field on $D$, and $g$ is a possibly random continuous function, the Liouville quantum gravity measure $\mu_h$ associated to $h$ is well defined, and is simply the measure having density $e^{\gamma g}$ with respect to $\mu_{h_0}$.
+Note that if $h = h_0 + g$, where $h_0$ is a zero-boundary GFF on $D$, and $g$ is a possibly random continuous function on $D$, {the LQG area measure $\mu_h$ associated to $h$ can still be defined as the almost sure limit from~\eqref{e.mudef}, hence is determined by $h$.}